 - 5.4.1 All submissions received by the REB are considered confidential and are accessible only to REB members (including the REB Chair and Vice-Chair), and the REB Office Personnel; - 5.4.2 Relevant research projects and associated documents may be made accessible to organizational officials, as well as to sponsor or CRO representatives, if the Researcher or his/her research team submits a request for access to the research: - 5.4.3 Relevant research projects and associated documents may be made accessible to members of regulatory agencies, or representatives of the sponsor or Researcher for review.
-Access is limited to the applicable research and research-related submissions; - 5.4.4 The REB will retain required records (e.g., research-related or REB administrative documents, as applicable) for a minimum of 3 years after completion/termination of the trial, or for the maximum amount of time stipulated in any applicable governing regulation(s) e.g., 25 years for Health Canada regulated research;

-5.4.5 Any confidential materials in paper format in excess of the required documentation will be shredded.
+Access is limited to the applicable research and research-related submissions: - 5.4.4 The REB will retain required records (e.g., research-related or REB administrative documents, as applicable) for a minimum of 3 years after completion/termination of the trial, or for the maximum amount of time stipulated in any applicable governing regulation(s); - 5.4.5 Any confidential materials in paper format in excess of the required documentation will be shredded.

 SOP Code Effective Date Summary of Changes SOP303.001 15-Sept-2014 Original version SOP303.002 08-Mar-2016 5.3.2: revised to state securely housed with removal of the reference to an onsite location.
-SOP303.003 08-Oct-2019 5.1.2: deletion of 'signed' from first bullet; 5.3.1: deletion of 'and to centre and Researcher profiles'; 5.4.1: deletion of 'as well as to organizational official(s)'; 5.4.2: deletion of 'other' and 'guest'
+SOP303.003 08-Mar-2019 5.1.2: deletion of 'signed' from first bullet; 5.3.1: deletion of 'and to centre and Researcher profiles'; 5.4.1: deletion of 'as well as to organizational official(s)'; 5.4.2: deletion of 'other' and 'guest' SOP303.004 15-May-2023 5.4.4: remove specific reference to HC retention requirement

 Title Delegated Review

-SOP Code 401.003
+SOP Code 401.004

-Effective Date 08-Oct-2019
+Effective Date 15-May-2023